Create an account sign-up-diamond

 The Indian Himalayas stretch from Ladakh in the west to Sikkim in the east, offering a diverse array of trekking options.
 In Ladakh, the landscape is arid, dramatic, and dotted with ancient monasteries and Tibetan culture.
 In Himachal Pradesh and Uttarakhand, treks wind through forested valleys and alpine meadows with views of towering snow peaks.

 The Pakistani Himalayas (technically the Karakoram and western Himalayas) are raw, wild, and jaw-droppingly beautiful.
-Routes like the trek to Concordia and K2 Base Camp are legendary among mountaineers and serious trekkers.
+Trekking routes in Pakistan such as the trek to Concordia and K2 Base Camp are legendary among mountaineers and serious trekkers.

 This is high adventure at its finest.
 Less infrastructure, fewer crowds, and a sense of scale that’s hard to fathom.
 Towering peaks like Nanga Parbat and the immense glaciers make Pakistan a mecca for those seeking the extraordinary.